Software Secured Company Logo.

 Secure code reviews are one of the most practical and often underutilized controls in modern DevSecOps programs.
 While many teams rely heavily on automated scanning tools, structured human review remains one of the most effective ways to prevent vulnerabilities from reaching production.

 A security-focused code review strengthens SDLC hygiene, reduces downstream remediation costs, and supports compliance requirements across frameworks such as SOC 2, ISO 27001, and NIST-based programs.
-Done consistently, it becomes a forcing function for better engineering discipline.
+Done consistently, it becomes a forcing function for better engineering discipline across the organization.

 This guide provides a structured 12-point security code review checklist designed for technical leaders, security engineers, and development teams.
 Automation can catch patterns.
 Expert review catches context.
 You need both.